FarahHossam10/AI2-Project-2024/README.md

 **- Increasing the Dataset Size:**
 Expand the dataset by sourcing additional data from public repositories, hospitals, and clinical trials to improve the model's accuracy, robustness, and generalizability.

-**- Deployment as a Web or Mobile Application:**
-Develop an accessible platform (web or mobile app) for healthcare providers and patients to use the model for real-time heart disease risk assessment.

-**- Incorporation of Advanced Algorithms:**
-Explore more complex algorithms such as ensemble models (e.g., Random Forest, XGBoost) and deep learning techniques to improve accuracy and handle larger datasets effectively.